anshooarora/chaintest/Readme.md

 # ChainTest

-An open-source reporting framework with multiple generators creating static reports (ExtentReports) and a reporting server (ChainLP) for long-playing analytics.
+An open-source reporting framework with multiple generators creating static reports and a reporting server (ChainLP) for long-playing analytics.

 ### Generators